arun-instructor/FEWD27-Arun/week_07_advanced_css/13_css_trickshots_2/README.md

 - Try out some of the keyframes along with a transform function.
 - One idea may be to rotate a div during a keyframe animation.
 - Observe what happens as the div is transformed.
 Is this what you expected?
 Why or why not?
+- **Bonus:** Now take things a step further and integrate keyframes with JavaScript.
+	- Bind a click event to a button that adds a class to the div.
+	- Your class should play a keyframe animation of its own.
+	- Use at least one transform function in your keyframe.

 ##Media Query Refresher
 - Let's review what a media query is and how we use it.